The Probate Process in California

 If you are trying to probate an estate in California (real property or personal property) owned by a Canadian resident the process can be confusing.
 In the process you may not know what to do.
 That is where I can be of help.
 I make a difficult and bewildering probate or trust administration process as simple as possible.
 If you wish to gain more information on California probate procedures or if you need the general assistance of a probate lawyer, please contact me for a free consultation.
 I will spend time with you to answer your questions.

-I assist clients in all California counties, including Southern California counties, such as Imperial County, Los Angeles County, Orange County, San Bernardino County and San Diego County.
+I assist clients in all California counties, including Southern California counties, such as Imperial County, Los Angeles County, San Bernardino County and San Diego County.
 You can reach me by phone at 760-989-4820, by email at [email protected] or through my online contact form.